tuyenluong/note-repo/secondBrain/English/ENG - What is an adjective.md

 ### What Is an adjective?

 The [most simple definition](https://writingcenter.uagc.edu/adjectives) is: an adjective describes a noun.
-Concerning function, adjectives can be defined as information gatherers. **More specifically, they collect information based on an object's shape, size, colour, age/number, origin, or material.**
+Concerning function, adjectives can be defined as information gatherers. **More specifically, they collect information based on an object's shape, size, color, age/number, origin, or material.**

 Some example sentences with adjectives:
 - It’s a **big** cat.